Impact Strategy & ESG Reporting

 We are committed to communicating our performance regularly and transparently.
-The Purpose & Impact section of our website is designed to be a living reporting platform.
+The Our Purpose & Impact section of our website is designed to be a living reporting platform.
 We also report against external frameworks, including CDP, and publish these reports on this page.

-Unless otherwise stated, information and data across the Our Purpose & Impact section covers McDonald’s Corporation and its majority-owned subsidiaries worldwide operations during fiscal year 2020 (January to December).
+Unless otherwise stated, information and data across the Our Purpose & Impact section covers McDonald’s Corporation and its majority-owned subsidiaries worldwide during fiscal year 2020 (January to December).

 For our developmental licensee and affiliate markets (those not operated by the Company), we rely entirely on the accuracy of the performance data provided by their management.
 For more information on the Company’s structure and scope, please see the Company’s Annual Report.
 In addition, certain information in this report has been provided by third parties, including our suppliers.
 In these cases, we have relied on these third parties for accuracy and completeness.

 Statements contained in these web pages about future developments and past occurrences are based on information and assumptions available as of the date of publication.
 While we are committed to providing timely updates on our website, the Company holds no obligation to update information or statements.